highlando/academic-kickstart/content/post/covid-19-trends/index.md

     hospitalized patients that require intensive care (ICU) was always below 45000.

-{{< figure src="slopes-icus-simulation.png" title="The slopes of a logarithmic plot of the accumulated casualties and the numbers of people in need for intensive care due to an infection by COVID-19 for the simulated scenarios.
+{{< figure src="slopes-icus-simulation.png" title="The daily increase of the accumulated casualties and the numbers of people in need for intensive care due to an infection by COVID-19 for the simulated scenarios.
 The kink in the red curve is due to the stop of some interventions after 205 days." lightbox="true" >}}

 In the uncontrolled case, exponential growth is detected with a slope of about 0.18.
 After some time, when most people have been infected the, growth decreases